 3. Write down your negative thoughts

-“The simple act of writing [your thoughts] down and reading them back helps people see that they’re not really objective statements,” she explains.
-It’s from this perspective that you can more easily recognize that your negative thoughts are actually pretty silly, completely false, or just an overgeneralization.
+Break out the pen and paper, old-school style, and translate any negative self-talk into written words.
+Similar to the above, Dr. Tulchin says this can help create distance between you and your thoughts.
+“The simple act of writing [your thoughts] down and reading them back can often help you to see that they’re not really objective statements,” she explains.
+It’s from this perspective that you'll be more likely to recognize that your negative thoughts are actually pretty silly, completely false, or more so sweeping generalizations.

 4. Turn your negative thoughts into more empowering ones

-6. Find accountability
+8. Find accountability

 Loading More Posts...